Anders Holvad

-Anders Sølvsten Holvad (born 24 June 1990) is a Danish professional footballer who plays for FC Fredericia as a forward.
+Anders Sølvsten Holvad (born 24 June 1990) is a Danish professional footballer who plays for Danish 1st Division club Aarhus Fremad as a forward.

 Career

 Early career

 A prospect from the Randers FC academy, Holvad appeared for reserve team Randers Freja in the third-tier 2nd Division before moving back to his childhood club, Vivild IF competing in the fifth-tier Jutland Series in March 2010.
 After the club suffered relegation to the seventh-tier Series 1, he had a successful trial with Viborg FF, but only played there for six months, making one appearance in the second-tier 1st Division.
 He then played for Kjellerup IF before moving to Brabrand IF in January 2014.

 Hobro

 On 3 February 2016, Holvad signed a six-month contract with Hobro competing in the Danish Superliga.
 The move came to fruition after a strong first half to the season for Brabrand, where he was top goalscorer for the team in the third-tier 2nd Division.
 He signed a one-year contract extension with the club in July 2016, a full-time professional deal for the first time in his career, after Hobro had suffered relegation to the second-tier 1st Division.
 Holvad started the 2016–17 season in strong fashion, resulting in six goals in 11 appearances.
 He was, however, benched towards to end of the season despite being the team's top goalscorer.
 He finished the season with 30 league appearances in which he scored nine goals, as Hobro reached promotion to the Superliga.
 In total, he made 42 appearances for Hobro with 10 goals to his name.